hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

 * `./internal/service/resource/parse/resource_group_example_test.go` - contains tests for those ^.
 * `./internal/service/resource/validate/resource_group_example_id.go` - contains Terraform validation functions for the Resource ID.

-These types can then be used in the Resource we're creating below, but [see this link for more information on how Azure Resource ID's are used in Terraform](reference-azure-resource-ids.md).
+These types can then be used in the Resource we're creating below.

 ### Step 4: Scaffold an empty/new Resource